 Is Inflation Good?

 Right now, while in the midst of the storm, inflation sucks.
 But from the 30,000 foot view, at least according to some economists, inflation is good.
 The theory is that with inflation, more dollars translates to more spending, which equates to more demand.
-Also,believe that an inverse relationship exists between inflation and unemployment.
+Also, some economists believe that an inverse relationship exists between inflation and unemployment.
 The thought is that rising unemployment could be fought with increased inflation.

 Inflation also makes it easier on debtors.
 They are repaying their loans with money that is less valuable than the money they borrowed.
 This encourages borrowing and lending, which again increases spending on all levels.
 For those of us in the hospitality industry, we just want to see our customers coming back.
 We want to pay less for our products so we can make a profit.
 For the boots on the ground, we aren’t interested in what inflation “might” do for the economy.